bcaffo/regmodsbook/manuscript/10_adjustment.md

 `as.data.frame` to convert the object to a dataframe.
 Fit a linear model of driver deaths with `kms` and `PetrolPrice` as predictors.
 Interpret your results.
 2. Compare the `kms` coefficient with and without the inclusion of the `PetrolPrice` variable in the model.
 [Watch a video solution.](https://www.youtube.com/watch?v=LTTsm8FfgeI&index=43&list=PLpl-gQkQivXji7JK1OP1qS7zalwUBPrX0)
-3. Compare the `PetrolPrice` coefficient with and without the inclusion fo the `kms` variable in the model.
+3. Compare the `PetrolPrice` coefficient with and without the inclusion of the `kms` variable in the model.